Table of Contents

 Low-cost seeders tend to require more time and energy from the farmer.
 They might take longer to switch out the seed plates, or you might have to do more “damage control” by planting over areas it missed or thinning out the beds where too many seeds were dumped at once.
 Plan on having to spend less time tinkering when you purchase a pricier model.

-Highlight: The Hoss Garden Seeder offers simplicity for seeding with high-quality construction and rugged functionality.
+Highlights: The Hoss Garden Seeder offers simplicity for seeding with high-quality construction and rugged functionality.

 The Hoss Garden Seeder is a USA-made planting device that makes no apologies for its ultra-durable construction.
 It’s crafted with Amish-crafted hardwood handles that are constructed without power tools and left untreated (no potentially toxic preservatives).
 The seeder also contains steel wheels, a powder-coated steel frame, and a heavy-duty drag chain that covers your planted seeds immediately.